Online learning

 Also see: Classroom Tech and Making videos

 The covid-19 pandemic has prompted a mass transition from in class tuition to virtual learning.
 It’s an incredible pedagogical experiment, and I’m intrigued as to how it will play out.
 ESCP Business School was an early mover – our Turin campus made a complete switch online on February 23rd.
 I’m the Teaching & Learning coordinator for our London campus, and we have been anticipating and managing as smooth a transition as possible since then.
-We went fully online on March 16th [the day after I wrote the first draft of this article].
+We went fully online on March 16th.

 It’s not obvious that teachers have the right skillset to create online courses.